How to make cauliflower rice taste good? Well it all started on a fall day, the temperature was finally cool enough to stand in the kitchen and cook.

 - Layout on bed baking sheet and roast, until lightly golden brown about 30-40mins

-- Add oil to skillet, celtic sea salt, and toss.
+- Add oil to skillet, sea salt, and toss.
 This helps remove any additional moisture and the oil (I prefer butter) adds flavor to the faux cauliflower rice.
-This does turn it into more of a faux cauliflower fried rice, but it

 - In small batches shred cauliflower.
-You can use whatever food processor, blender, vitamixer you have.
-The trick is to work in small batches, so that large chunks don’t remain unprocessed at the top, and just quickly pulse it or you risk liquefying it.
-I used a stickblender with a food processor attachment.
+With a food processor quickly pulse small batches of the cauliflower.
+The trick is to work in small batches, so that large chunks don’t remain unprocessed at the top.
+A quick pulse is important or you risk liquefying it.
+A stickblender with a food processor attachment works well.

 - That’s all there is to it, add your favorite sauce or sides and enjoy!

 Making faux rice with roasted cauliflower really improves the flavor.
-I believe roasting helps remove some of the strong tasting sulfurous moisture from the cauliflower, so that it did not compete with the rest of my dish, which this time was summer garden Chile Verde.
+I believe roasting helps remove some of the strong tasting sulfurous moisture from the cauliflower, so that it did not compete with the rest of the dish.
+It paired great with the summer’s garden Chile Verde.
 What are your thoughts, on how to make cauliflower rice taste good?